-In a warning to journalists broadcast on Wednesday night and repeated yesterday, Khomeini said "I am announcing my support for the law and Kurdish sources inside the order forces, the Army, gentown reiterated claims that darmerie, police and the revothey had killed 80 government lutionary guards, and I do not permit that the pen should be used or steps should be taken to weaken them.
-Violators will be considered criminals and in case of the feeling of a cons-piracy (they) will be tried in a revolutionary court."
+In a warning to journalists broadcast on Wednesday night and repeated yesterday, Khomeini said "I am announcing my support for the law and order forces, the Army, gendarmerie, police and the revolutionary guards, and I do not permit that the pen should be used or steps should be taken to weaken them.
+Violators will be considered criminals and in case of the feeling of a conspiracy (they) will be tried in a revolutionary court."

-Among the weapons in the hands of the insurgents are Soviet-made Kalashnikov automatic rifles and RPG-7 rocket, and Islam."
-He said that Kurds launchers.
+Among the weapons in the hands of the insurgents are Soviet-made Kalashnikov automatic rifles and RPG-7 rocket launchers.
 They have also who surrendered with their caputure two 106mm receilless rifles from government forces.
-The rebels said that the Army was within six miles of here last night but had I ter
+The rebels said that the Army was within six miles of here last night but had 1 ter